UdiOshi85/GenericSettings/README.md

 ![#f03c15](https://placehold.it/15/f03c15/000000?text=+) `Very difficult to navigate into nested preference screens and control back press`
 ![#f03c15](https://placehold.it/15/f03c15/000000?text=+) `Very difficult to add & manage custom preference with custom UI`

-* But why not using [Android native Settings Preferences](https://developer.android.com/guide/topics/ui/settings.html)?
-It provides an easy implementation via XML and works directly with SharedPreferences.
-But to me it's kinda old approach and take care of the UI.
-But once you need to open a specific nested PreferenceScreen or send analytics once you clicked it's get very frustrating.
-So I decided to build my own Generic settings library using the lates android library such as Data Binding & ConstraintLayout for the views.

 ## Compile